a-chakrawarti/Webpage-Crownstack/handbook/README.md

 - Block-Level elements: Starts on a new-line takes up full width, example: `<div>`, `<h1>-<h6>`, `<header>`, `<footer>`, `<form>` etc
 - Inline elements: Doesn't start in a new-line and takes up width as necessary, example: `<span>`, `<a>`, `<img>` etc
 - `display: none;` is commonly used with JavaScript to hide and show elements without deleting and recreating them.
 Example: The `<script>` element uses none as default.

+- Compared to `display: inline`, the major difference is that `display: inline-block` allows to set a width and height on the element.

+- Also, with `display: inline-block`, the top and bottom margins/paddings are respected, but with `display: inline` they are not.

+- Compared to `display: block`, the major difference is that `display: inline-block` does not add a line-break after the element, so the element can sit next to other elements.

 ### `display: none;` vs `visibility: hidden;`
 - `display: none` : Hiding an element can be done by setting the display property to none.
 The element will be hidden, and the page will be displayed as if the element is not there